vitaminR/Sam-Gov-MCP/README.md

 - On push/PR, the CI workflow builds and vets the code
 - Trivy, revive, and Semgrep are used via Codacy MCP tooling

+Dev quickstart (no TLS, for tunneling)

+- For fast Agent Builder testing via an HTTPS tunnel:
+  - Linux/WSL: ./run_dev.sh
+  - Windows: run_dev.bat
+  - This sets ALLOW_INSECURE_HTTP=1 and starts on <http://localhost:3000>
+  - Then expose with your HTTPS tunnel/proxy to https://<host>/mcp

 Testing

 - go test ./...